 In connection with the Board's agreements with Kentucky Retirement Systems-Kentucky Employee Retirement System (KERS), the Board participates with other organizations in the State in a defined benefit pension plan.
-This multi-employer plan covers all of the Board's employees who are eligible to participate.
-The risks of participating in these multi-employer plans are different from single-employer plans in the following aspects:
+This multi-employer plan covers all of the Board's employees who are eligible The risks of participating in these multi-employer plans are different from singleemployer plans in the following aspects:

 - 1. Assets contributed to the multi-employer plans by one employer may be used to provide benefits to employees of other participating employers. - 2.
 If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - 3.
 If the Board chooses to stop participating in its multi-employer plan, it may be required to pay those plans an amount based on the unfunded status of the plan, referred to as a withdrawal liability.
-At this time, the Board has not established any liabilities because withdrawal from this plan is not probable.